September 9th, 2020

 - innovation in road construction and recycling industries.

 Preparing and conducting environmental assessments, management plans and audits across road infrastructure projects.

 Presenter: Katie Gurrie

 In March 2020 ARRB published a suite of Best Practice Guides for Local Governments.
 These Best Practice Guides will support national and international best practice in procurement, design and management of materials for road construction, sealed & unsealed roads and for structures such as bridges.
 This webinar will present an important element within these Guides - ensuring environmental impacts are considered throughout the planning, design, construction and maintenance of road infrastructure projects.
 Effective environmental site assessments and audits will assist in identifying and managing environmental impacts.

 Duration: 4 x 1 hour webinars (4 hours in total)

 Cost: AU$850 to enroll ($450 for students) or AU$220 per session per person

-Participants please note – this session will commence at 2 PM Australian Eastern Daylight Time (AEST).
+Participants please note – this session will run on Australian Eastern Daylight Time (AEST).
 There may be time zone differences that apply.
 It is recommended that you connect to the webinar 15 minutes prior to allow sufficient time for potential connection delays.
 It is also important that you check the system requirements for the webinar in advance of the session.